-Evidence of Effectiveness: Supports the Traffic Records Strategic Plan
+Evidence of Effectiveness: Improves accessibility and integration between one or more core highway Safety databases; Supports the Traffic Records Strategic Plan

-Targets: Improve the interfaces with the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
-Improve the data quality control program for the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+Targets: Improve the interfaces with the Crash data system.
+Improve the data quality control program for the Crash data system.